30 Powerful Wordpress Plugins

 I’m going to jump on Dustin and Greg’s meme today and reveal the inner workings of TFoREM.
-Like both of them, I’m a huge Wordpress fan.
+Like both of them, I’m a huge WordPress fan.
 I spend many hours trolling forums, looking for and installing new plugins.
 And, in the end, I think I may have them both beat. :)

-But one thing I haven’t seen either of them mention yet however, is adding Wordpress Widgets to their respective sites.
+But one thing I haven’t seen either of them mention yet however, is adding WordPress Widgets to their respective sites.
 Widgets make infinitely easier to add new functionality to your WP site.
 Through a slick ‘drag and drop’ interface you can activate and deactivate, configure and move new plugins around in your sidebar.

 Widgets make it dead simple even for a WP novice to get into the plugin game.
 Most new WP themes come ‘Widget engabled’ these days, but it’s fairly easy even to retrofit your existing theme to accept them.

-So, without futher ado, here’s my list of 30 Powerful Wordpress Plugins:
+So, without futher ado, here’s my list of 30 Powerful WordPress Plugins:

-Akismet: Akismet is absolutely essential for anyone running a Wordpress blog.
+Akismet: Akismet is absolutely essential for anyone running a WordPress blog.
 Stops Spam comments cold.

 Brian’s Latest Comments: Outputs a weighted list of the most recent comments.
 You can see the results in my sidebar.